gvwilson/sensibleadventures/coriandel/coriandel.md

 that?"

 Lose your temper, lose the fight.
 I lost the fight.
 "Not much of one, honored sir, to be honest.
 But at least it would get her out of the cage you keep her in."

 "Cage?
 What cage?"
 He waved a hand to take in the elegant courtyard.
 "I have given her everything her mother would have wanted for her.
 What would you give her?
 I wager that rag is the best shirt you own, if not the only one.
-It would not buy her grapes for her breakfast, never mind the perfume she uses in a single bath."
+It would not buy her grapes for her breakfast.
+Never mind the perfume she uses in a single bath," he added under his breath.

 "Love makes what paths it needs," I quoted.
-Kerrem would have been proud of me for that, though a little hurt to hear his favorite shirt spoke of that way.
+Kerrem would have been proud of me for remembering that line, though a little hurt to hear his favorite shirt spoke of that way.

-"And what ‛paths' are these?" asked Sehdie's aunt from on high.
+"And what paths are these?" asked Sehdie's aunt from on high.
 "Will you bring her the jewels of the Sad Prince?
-Or turn magician and conjure up what you cannot afford to buy honestly?
+Or become a magician and conjure up what you cannot afford to buy honestly?
 No, wait, a thought, a thought.
 This underbeast that lately does plague the city---will you slay it to win the emir's favor, like that braggart master of yours once did?"

-"If needs be," I replied steadily, too angry to sound angry.
+"If needs be," I replied angrily, not thinking to wonder why someone like her would know who Ishad was.

 "Braggart," she said flatly.
 "You are all of a kind, braggarts and liars and debauchers and cheats.
-You could no more slay that beast than you could bring my poor niece's daughter back to us."
+You could no more slay that beast than you could bring my poor sister back to us."

 "No?"
 I drew my knife from my belt and cut across my left palm.
-"On my blood, I swear, I will slay this creature and see your daughter set free from this place."
+"On my blood, I swear, I will slay the bonescuttle and see your daughter free."

 "What?
 No, no!"
 Sehdie's father pulled a white cotton handkerchief from his sleeve, hoping I think to stop the bleeding, but he was too late.
 One drop, two, a third---it was done.
 All of a sudden I tasted copper in my mouth.
 A chill stiffened my spine as a sudden urge to be elsewhere took hold of me.
 There was something I needed to do...

-I raised my hand and spread my fingers to show the wound already healed and scarred.
+I raised my hand and spread my fingers, thinking, *Saints, what have I done now?* The wound had already healed and scarred.
 The oath had taken.
 One in a thousand, once in a lifetime---everyone gave different odds, but everyone knew the sign.

-Sehdie's aunt's gasped, then of all things she giggled before spinning around and disappearing into the room behind her.
+Sehdie's aunt's gasped, then giggled like a little girl.
+Clapping her hands over her mouth to stifle herself, she spun around and disappeared into the room behind her.

 Sehdie's father glared at me.
 "How dare you?" he spat, tossing the handkerchief to the ground petulantly.
 "How dare you swear a blood oath in my house?
 I am a respectable man, and there are laws about such things!
 Do you hear me?
 There are---oh, to the Moon with you!
-Rojyar, summon my jurist. ‛I will slay this creature, and see your daughter set free from this place.'
+Rojyar, summon my jurist.
+'I will slay this creature, and see your daughter free.'
 Those were his words, were they not?
 His exact words?"

 "Yes, honored sir," the houseman replied solemnly.
 "His exact words."

 I realized that I was still holding my knife.
-I pulled my own kerchief from my sleeve to wipe it and slipped it back into its sheath, then wiped the blood from my hand.
+I pulled the kerchief I had also borrowed from Kerrem out of my sleeve, wiped it, and slipped it back into its sheath, then wiped the blood from my hand.
 The back of my head was itchy.
 "Honored sir," I said, bowing.
 "We will speak again."

 He pursed his lips.
 "I doubt it," he replied.
 There was no pity in his eyes, no respect.
 I really was just a rat catcher's son to him, no